Too Much Too Soon (album): Impact and reappraisal

 Along with the New York Dolls' first album, Too Much Too Soon became one of the most popular cult records in rock music.
 According to AllMusic senior editor Stephen Thomas Erlewine, the group predated punk rock with their "gleeful sleaziness and reckless sound" on the record, which he said was embellished by Morton's production details and exemplified by "musically visceral and dangerous" songs such as "Human Being".
+Music critic Chuck Eddy contends that a wide array of artists, including Cyndi Lauper and Celtic Frost, have "something rooted here", adding that Johansen's "rape-and-pillage of rock 'n' roll's past" foresaw the postmodern "scavenger-hunting" of the Cramps, Beastie Boys and David Lee Roth.

 At the end of the 1970s, Too Much Too Soon appeared on decade-end favorite albums lists by Christgau, who ranked it fourth in the Voice, and Richard Cromelin, who wrote in the Los Angeles Times that Morton's production made it slightly better than New York Dolls.
-In 1986, Sounds magazine ranked it sixtieth on its list of the 100 best albums of all time.
+In 1985, Sounds magazine ranked it sixtieth on its list of the 100 best albums of all time.
 After it was reissued by Mercury in 1987, Don McLeese of the Chicago Sun-Times wrote that Morton's production highlighted the New York Dolls' sense of humor and was rendered vividly by the CD remaster.
 However, he felt Too Much Too Soon was marred by inconsistent material and rated it lower than their first record.
 In a review of the reissue, Don Waller of the Los Angeles Times said the album was underappreciated and as much an "instant classic" as New York Dolls.

 In 2005, Too Much Too Soon was remastered and reissued by Hip-O Select and Mercury, after which Christgau wrote in Blender that both it and New York Dolls make up "a priceless proto-punk legacy".
 He wrote that although Johansen's best original songs are on the first record, Too Much Too Soon has consistent hooks, clever lyrics, and exceptional cover songs, including "two R&B novelties whose theatrical potential was barely noticed until the Dolls penetrated their holy essence".
 That same year, rock journalist Toby Creswell named "Babylon" as one of the greatest songs of all time in his book 1001 Songs.
 In the Encyclopedia of Popular Music (2006), Colin Larkin felt that the band's issues with alcohol and other drugs affected their performance on the record, which he deemed "a charismatic collection of punk/glam-rock anthems, typically delivered with 'wasted' cool".